By Jasmine Shukla

 Chemotherapy varies as per the regimen.

 Herceptin is a 1 year treatment, taken every three weeks, resulting in about 17 or 18 infusions.
 Side effects are pretty well tolerated, though you may experience fatigue, loss of appetite, nausea, headaches, runny nose, sore throat.

 Perjeta and Herceptin Cost:

-Prices of these drugs' doses are around $7.93/mg and $6.43/mg for Perjeta and herceptin respectively.
-As observed these treatments normally have over the top expenses that are unaffordable to most patients falling under low income groups.
-However, there are certain insurances available that help cover these expenses to some rate.
+Prices of these drugs' doses are around $7.93/mg and $6.43/mg for Perjeta and Herceptin respectively.
+As observed these treatments normally have significant expenses that are unaffordable to most patients falling under low income groups.
+However, there are certain insurance plans available that help cover these expenses to some rate.
 It is usually advised to talk your respected doctor regarding the cost and expenses and coverage of insurance properly and satisfactorily.
-In addition, both of these drugs also have certain side effects (which are elaborated on in another blog (Side Effects of Perjeta), therefore must be taken only under medical observation and after proper consultations.
+In addition, both of these drugs also have certain side effects (which are elaborated on in another blog (Side Effects of Perjeta), and therefore must be taken under medical observation and after proper consultations.